Luckystork/everythingaboutevadus/evadus_master_doc.md

 ### 1.1 First-Execution Stealth (Polymorphic Launch)
 * **Runtime Mutator:** Before the UI ever renders, the `Zap.exe` executes a Runtime Mutator.
 It recompiles its own memory footprint and changes its process name in Task Manager to a randomly generated whitelisted Windows service (e.g., `spoolsv_update.exe` or `svchost_sys.exe`).
 * **Auto-Cleanup:** Upon successful launch, Zap automatically deletes its own installation `.zip` file and desktop shortcut to clear forensic footprints from the hard drive.
+* **Deep Registry Purge:** Upon closing or exiting the application, Zap scrubs all of its temporary execution traces from the `HKEY_CURRENT_USER` and `HKEY_LOCAL_MACHINE` registry paths to defeat deep forensic IT scans.

 ### 1.2 Visual Identity & The Window
 * **The Frame:** A sleek, frameless borderless window.
 No standard Windows title bars or borders.
 It is draggable by clicking anywhere on the background.
 * **Base Palette:** Obsidian Black (`#0D0D0D`) backgrounds with Charcoal Grey (`#1A1A1A`) floating panels, and Off-White text (`#EDEDED`).
+* **Light Theme Toggle:** An optional "Light Mode" (White background, Dark Grey text) available in settings for users who specifically requested it for brightly lit rooms.

 ### 1.3 Top Navigation (The "Chameleon" Tab System)
 Dead center at the top of the launcher are three wide, high-contrast tabs: `LITE`, `CORE`, and `PLUS`.